Planting dates, regional timing, harvest guide, and growing tips for garlic in UK gardens and allotments.

 - Choose dry weather: Harvest during a dry spell for best results

-- Loosen soil: Use a fork to gently loosen soil around bulbs, being careful not to damage them
+- Loosen soil: Use a fork to gently loosen soil around bulbs

 - Lift carefully: Pull bulbs by the stem, shaking off excess soil

-- Cure properly: Once stems and roots are completely dry and papery, trim roots and cut stems to 2.5cm above the bulb
+- Cure properly: Once stems and roots are completely dry, trim roots and cut stems to 2.5cm above the bulb

 - Store correctly: Store in nets, trays, or plaited strings in a cool (0–10°C), dry, well-ventilated place